Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Summary and conclusions

-We find that the majority of the calibrators provide a BH mass consistent within the uncertainties with the RM one for the high-mass end.
-However, the QSO with the lowest RM-based mass ($\log M_{\rm BH}/M_\odot \sim 7.5$) is not reproduced by any of the calibrations.
-In this case, several SE estimators predict a BH mass higher by more than an order of magnitude.
-Notably, this BH also has the highest Eddington ratio of our sample, reaching close to the super Eddington limit ($\lambda_{\rm EDD} = 0.8\pm0.3$).
-Although based on our limited sample, these results underlined the possibility of a bias in the estimation of the BH masses for the low-mass, highly accreting BHs, highlighting the need for kinematic and RM measurements at lower masses and higher redshifts to validate the SE scaling relations across the range in BH masses and cosmic times.
+We find that the majority of the calibrators provide a BH mass consistent within the uncertainties with the RM-based values at the high-mass end.
+However, none of the calibrations reproduce the QSO with the lowest RM-based mass ($\log M_{\rm BH}/M_\odot \sim 7.5$).
+In this case, several SE estimators predict BH masses higher by more than an order of magnitude.
+Notably, this BH also has the highest Eddington ratio of our sample, reaching close to the super-Eddington limit ($\lambda_{\rm EDD} = 0.8\pm0.3$).
+Although based on our limited sample, these results underline the possibility of a bias in BH mass estimates for low-mass, highly accreting BHs, highlighting the need for kinematic and RM measurements at lower masses and higher redshifts to validate the SE scaling relations across the range of BH masses and cosmic times.

-Finally, we exploited our new measures to provide the first SE mass estimators based on \ha\ and \hb\ calibrated at high redshift, by combining our measurements with the dynamical BH masses obtained at high redshift from GRAVITY.
-Although our limited sample of a few targets with $\log(M_{\rm BH}/M_\odot) \sim 7.5$–$10$ shows no evidence for evolution in the SE BH mass scaling relation at $z \sim 2$ within the large uncertainties, a larger sample with masses spanning a broader range is needed to draw a more statistically robust conclusion.
+Finally, we used our new measurements to provide the first SE mass estimators based on \ha\ and \hb\ calibrated at high redshift, by combining them with dynamical BH masses obtained at high redshift from GRAVITY.
+Although our limited sample of a few targets with $\log(M_{\rm BH}/M_\odot) \sim 7.5$–$10$ shows no evidence for evolution in the SE BH mass scaling relation at $z \sim 2$ within the large uncertainties, a larger sample spanning a broader mass range is needed to draw a more statistically robust conclusion.